YXWU2014/IronOxide_TC/README.md

 - **Experimental magnetite-forming condition**: Corresponds to a volumetric flow rate ratio of 40/2 for argon and oxygen at 300°C.
 - **Experimental hematite-forming condition**: Corresponds to a volumetric flow rate ratio of 40/10 for argon and oxygen at 25°C.

-All PVD experiments were conducted at a pressure of 0.5 Pa (5 x 10^-6 bar).
+All PVD experiments were conducted at a pressure of 0.5 Pa (5 x 10^-3 mbar).

 **Databases and Calculations**